Meta-Reinforcement Learning for Building Energy Management System: Experiment

-\textbf{Methods for Comparison}: To evaluate the effectiveness of our MetaEMS, we compare it with several representative methods described as follows. \textbf{No Control}: a no control scenario, i.e., no-load shifting. \textbf{RBC}: an RBC controller defined by CityLearn making decisions based only on the hour of the day. \textbf{Random initialization}: a soft actor-critic (SAC) \cite{haarnoja2018soft} agent defined by CityLearn using random initialization and training model from scratch. \textbf{Pretrained}: a SAC agent randomly selects one existing model’s parameters as initialization for a new building. \textbf{MAML}: a SAC agent using MAML updating, which mainly focuses on policy-based DRL problems, and it also conducts model updating at the end of a whole episode. \textbf{RL-MPC}: a method \cite{arroyo2022reinforced} combines the MPC objective function with the RL agent value function while using a nonlinear controller model encoded from domain knowledge.
+\textbf{Control Methods for Comparison}: To evaluate the effectiveness of our \Name , we compare it with several representative methods described as follows. \textbf{No Control}: a no control scenario, i.e., no-load shifting. \textbf{RBC}: an RBC controller defined by CityLearn making decisions based only on the hour of the day. \textbf{Random initialization}: a soft actor-critic (SAC) \cite{haarnoja2018soft} agent defined by CityLearn using random initialization and training model from scratch. \textbf{Pretrained}: a SAC agent randomly selects one existing model’s parameters as initialization for a new building. \textbf{MAML}: a SAC agent using MAML updating, which mainly focuses on policy-based DRL problems, and it also conducts model updating at the end of a whole episode. \textbf{RL-MPC}: a method \cite{arroyo2022reinforced} combines the MPC objective function with the RL agent value function while using a nonlinear controller model encoded from domain knowledge.

-\textbf{Evaluation Metrics}: There are multi-metrics defined in the CityLearn to evaluate the performance EMS: \textbf{Net electricity consumption} over the evaluation period. \textbf{1-load factor}: average monthly electricity demand divided by its maximum peak. \textbf{Ramping}: the district electricity demand changes from one timestep to the next. \textbf{Average daily peak} average daily peak demand over the evaluation period. \textbf{Peak electricity demand}over the evaluation period.
+\textbf{Evaluation Metrics}: There are multi-metrics defined in the CityLearn to evaluate the performance EMS: \textbf{Net electricity consumption} over the evaluation period. \textbf{1-load factor}: average monthly electricity demand divided by its maximum peak. \textbf{Ramping}: the district electricity demand changes from one timestep to the next. \textbf{Average daily peak} average daily peak demand over the evaluation period. \textbf{Peak electricity demand}: over the evaluation period.
 For comparison convenience, all scores are normalized by the score of a benchmark RBC.
 A score of 0.96 means that the RL controller performed 4\% better than the baseline RBC.
-All model details and hyper-parameter settings are illustrated in appendix A.